 Liquefied natural gas is just one example of how we can rebuild American infrastructure to jumpstart our economy.
 Tim believes that now is the time to invest in America — in our roads and bridges, in our energy grid and rural broadband.
 These projects not only create jobs in the short-term, they spur economic growth by making it easier for businesses to create jobs and export their products.

 While building a strong economy is the key to restoring the American middle class, Tim also believes we must do more to build a fair economy that helps working families get ahead.
 He supports raising the minimum wage to $15 an hour because no person who works full time should have to live in poverty.
-He is also an original cosponsor of the Paycheck Fairness Act, which helps close the gender pay gap facing working women in America.
-Tim has also fought for paid family leave and improved workplace rights for pregnant women, because American workers should not have to worry about losing their jobs in order to take care of their families.
+Congressman Ryan is also an original cosponsor of the Paycheck Fairness Act, which helps close the gender pay gap facing working women in America.
+Tim has fought for paid family leave and improved workplace rights for pregnant women, because American workers should not have to worry about losing their jobs in order to take care of their families.